martinak1/backr/README.md

         Displays a progress bar during the backup.

     -u, --update
         If this flag is set, backr will check the metadata of the source file and the already existing destination file, and will keep the newest one.

     -V, --version
         Prints version information

+    -L, --force-log
+        Writes a log, even if there are no errors to report

 ## Options